-Objective: Laparoscopy has been accepted as best diagnostic tool and suggested as the treatment of choice for non-palpable testes cases.
-However, its use in unilateral non-palpable testis case has previously been debated.
+Objective: Laparoscopy has been accepted as the best diagnostic tool and suggested as the treatment of choice for non-palpable testes cases.
+However, its use in unilateral non-palpable testis cases has been previously debated.

-Methods: The clinical records of the non-palpable testes cases that were managed with laparoscopy between January 2011 and December 2013 were retrospectively reviewed.
+Methods: The clinical records of the non-palpable testis cases that were managed with laparoscopy between January 2011 and December 2013 were retrospectively reviewed.

-Conclusions: Laparoscopy provided definitive diagnosis and was helpful in the treatment of unilateral non-palpable testis cases.
+Conclusion: Laparoscopy provided definitive diagnosis and was helpful in the treatment of unilateral, non-palpable testis cases.
 Leaving the internal inguinal ring open did not result in subsequent indirect inguinal hernia in our cases.